RongchangLi/ZSCAR_C2C/README.md

       ]
     ```
     Please kindly download these files to _annotation_path_.
-4. **Finally**, the dataset is bulit successfully.
-The structure looks like:
+4. **Finally**, the dataset is built successfully.
+The structure looks like this:
       >   * annotation_path
       >     * data_split
       >       * generalized